Robotisim/robotics_software_engineer/module_9_assignment/Readme.md

+# These assignment-Tasks are not yet Finilized

-# Assignments for Module #9 : Custom Interfaces
+### Assignments for Module #9 : Custom Interfaces
 - Create all files in *module_9_assignment* package
 ### Assignment 1: Environmental Awareness and Adaptive Navigation